Tapu Fini Raid Overview

 | Water Gun | Hydro Pump | ⭐⭐⭐⭐⭐ |

-Counter Strategy vs Dangerous Moves
+Counter Tips Against Dangerous Moves

-| Dangerous Move | Best Counter Strategy |
+| Dangerous Move | Recommended Strategy |

 |---|---|

-| Hydro Pump | Use bulky Electric/Grass Pokémon |
+| Hydro Pump | Use bulkier Electric or Grass Pokémon |

-| Moonblast | Avoid Dragon attackers |
+| Moonblast | Avoid Dragon-type attackers |

-| Ice Beam | Avoid fragile Grass counters |
+| Ice Beam | Do not rely entirely on fragile Grass-types |

-PvP Move Strategy
+PvP Strategy

 Tapu Fini Performance Guide